anna-fpo/Prog1-/README.md

 # Prog1
-Codes made in the course of Programation 1 at Federal university of Ceará (6 months).
+Codes made in the course of Programming 1 at Federal university of Ceará (6 months).

 //